christianbryant-rva/angular-user-app/README.md

 ## iii.
 Expectations || Misc. "stuff" <hr>
 # Installation
 ## i.Prerequisits
-Must have the following Installed ... (versions for the following items are on my TODO and will be up soon)
+Must have the following Installed ... (versions for the following items are on my TODO and will be up soon)<br>
 <b>a.
 Node</b><br>
 <b>b.
 NPM || NVM</b><br>
 <b>c.
 Angular CLI</b><br>